blender/blender/doc/python_api/rst/bge_types/bge.types.KX_WorldInfo.rst

 Attributes
 **********

-   .. attribute:: mist_enable
+   .. attribute:: mistEnable

       Return the state of the mist.

       :type: bool

-   .. attribute:: mist_start
+   .. attribute:: mistStart

       The mist start point.

       :type: float

-   .. attribute:: mist_distance
+   .. attribute:: mistDistance

       The mist distance fom the start point to reach 100% mist.

       :type: float

-   .. attribute:: mist_intensity
+   .. attribute:: mistIntensity

       The mist intensity.

       :type: float

-   .. attribute:: mist_type
+   .. attribute:: mistType

       The type of mist - must be KX_MIST_QUADRATIC, KX_MIST_LINEAR or KX_MIST_INV_QUADRATIC

-   .. attribute:: mist_color
+   .. attribute:: mistColor

       The color of the mist.
 Black = [0.0, 0.0, 0.0], White = [1.0, 1.0, 1.0].
       Mist and background color sould always set to the same color.

       :type: :class:`mathutils.Vector`

-   .. attribute:: background_color
+   .. attribute:: backgroundColor

       The color of the background.
 Black = [0.0, 0.0, 0.0], White = [1.0, 1.0, 1.0].
       Mist and background color sould always set to the same color.

       :type: :class:`mathutils.Vector`

-   .. attribute:: ambient_color
+   .. attribute:: ambientColor

       The color of the ambient light.
 Black = [0.0, 0.0, 0.0], White = [1.0, 1.0, 1.0].